open5e/open5e/source/monsters/tome-of-beasts/R/rusalka.rst

 a creature the rusalka has grappled.
 The creature takes 33 (6d10) necrotic damage, or half damage with a successful DC 15 Constitution saving throw.
-In addition, until it escapes the rusalka’s grapple, it is restrained and has disadvantage on Strength checks to break free of the grapple.
+In addition, until it escapes the rusalka’s grapple, it is :ref:`srd:restrained` and has disadvantage on Strength checks to break free of the grapple.